-If rear directional, CHMSL light or brake stoplights are obstructed by the spreader, the lights shall be relocated, or auxiliary directional or brake stoplights shall be installed.
+If rear directional, CHMSL light, or brake stoplights are obstructed by the spreader, the lights shall be relocated, or auxiliary directional or brake stoplights shall be installed.

-During the hopper spreader installation we recommend the addition of an OSHA compliant Backup Alarm.
+During the hopper installation we recommend the addition of an OSHA compliant Backup Alarm.
 This alarm is required for OSHA governed employers.

-- Do not operate a spreader in need of maintenance. - Before operating the spreader, reassemble any parts or hardware removed for cleaning or adjusting. - Before operating the spreader, remove materials such as cleaning rags, brushes, and hand tools from the spreader. - While operating the spreader, use auxiliary warning lights, except when prohibited by law. - Tighten all fasteners according to the Torque Chart.
+- Do not operate a spreader in need of maintenance. - Before operating the spreader, reassemble any parts or hardware removed for cleaning or adjusting. - Before operating the spreader, remove materials such as cleaning rags, brushes, and hand tools from the spreader. - Before operating the spreader, read the engine owner's manual, if so equipped. - While operating the spreader, use auxiliary warning lights, except when prohibited by law. - Tighten all fasteners according to the Torque Chart.
 Refer to Torque Chart for the recommended torque values.